davidecristiani/permutation-mail-merge/README.md

 You can see a [static version of the output of the program](https://davidecristiani.github.io/permutation-mail-merge/) (formatted as a valid HTML) on a GitHub Pages site.

 #### About Docker containers
-A Docker Compose configuration (stack: "nginx" and "php-fpm") is included to allow you to execute the program without using your web server.
+A Docker Compose configuration (stack: "nginx" and "php-fpm") is included in the repository to allow you to execute the program without using your web server.

 To execute the program with Docker Compose: